vboyev-MSFT/defender-docs/defender-xdr/investigate-incidents.md

 ---
-title: Investigate incidents in Microsoft Defender XDR
+title: Investigate incidents in the Microsoft Defender portal
-description: Investigate incidents related to devices, users, and mailboxes. ms.service: defender-xdr f1.keywords:
+description: Investigate incidents on various assets from correlated signals of various Defender services and other Microsoft security products like Microsoft Sentinel. ms.service: defender-xdr f1.keywords:
   - NOCSH